Anorexia Nervosa: Know about this Eating Disorder | Truweight

 Seeking treatment is important

 The treatment for anorexia is diametrically opposite to that adopted in weight loss.
-It includes weight gain of 1-3 pounds a week and decrease in physical activity.
+It includes weight gain of 1-3 pounds a week and a decrease in physical activity.

 n addition, doctors suggest socialising and having a set discipline for eating.